Strong identity, strong spirit is a campaign to:

 If your organisation is interested in working with BDM, please email email@example.com

-You can order brochures and download posters to help promote the importance of birth registration and birth certificates in your community.
+You can download resources, including flyers, posters and social media tiles, to help promote the importance of birth registration and birth certificates in your community.

 About the photos on this page